Everybody knows about mortadella.

 By the end of the XIX century and until the first half of the XX century, the consumption of mortadella and pink salami in Bologna was the same.

 But while in the mortadella everything is chopped except lard, in pink salami only the muscle is ground.
 The rest is worked with a knife, so that the slice resembles a marbled mortadella.

 Only the parts corresponding to the long muscles are used in order to maintain the characteristic light color during its cooking and in the final product (hence the name 'Salame Rosa').
 The fat part is derived exclusively from the cheek lard, cut into cubes and mixed with salt, garlic and pepper.

 Where to buy salame rosa

-Today you can find it in the most qualified butchers and delicatessen of Bologna like:
+Today you can find it in the most qualified butchers and delicatessen of Bologna in Bologna food markets like: